MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

 dotnet add package Azure.ResourceManager dotnet add package Azure.ResourceManager.PostgreSql
 ```
-If you are having any issues related to initial setup for .NET follow this guide, [Link](https://learn.microsoft.com/dotnet/core/install/windows)
+If you are having any issues related to initial setup for .NET follow this guide [Link](https://learn.microsoft.com/dotnet/core/install/windows)
-Once you install these packages there is an entry of each of them in the '.csproj' file, do verify that before executing the build and run command.
+After installing these packages, ensure that each one them is listed in the .csproj file before you execute the build and run commands.
 [Learn more about .csproj file](https://learn.microsoft.com/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/understanding-the-project-file)

 ## Create the Server